What is CHAMPS?

-In the CHAMPS Sports and Fitness Program, students participate in fun, safe, and supervised physical activities before and after school.
+The CHAMPS Sports and Fitness Program (CHAMPS) gives elementary and middle school students the opportunity to participate in fun, safe, and supervised physical activities before and after school.
+CHAMPS is open to students of all abilities.
 The name CHAMPS stands for Cooperative, Healthy, Active, Motivated and Positive Students.

 The Benefits of CHAMPS